ShivamTripathi028/rak-chatbot-backend/product-categories/wisnode/rak2171/quickstart.md

 |---------------------|------------|----------------|-----------|---------------|------------|
 | Header/Payload Type | Message ID | Application ID | Device ID | Battery Level | Time       |

-1. Header/Payload Type: 1&nbsp;byte
+1. Header/Payload Type: 1 byte
-2. Message ID: 1&nbsp;byte (3 reserved bits + 5 bits to be used for the ID)
+2. Message ID: 1 byte (3 reserved bits + 5 bits to be used for the ID)
-3. Application ID: 4&nbsp;bytes
+3. Application ID: 4 bytes
-4. Device ID: 4&nbsp;bytes
+4. Device ID: 4 bytes
-5. Battery: 1&nbsp;byte
+5. Battery: 1 byte
-6. Time: 4&nbsp;bytes
+6. Time: 4 bytes
-7. Status: 1&nbsp;byte – 8&nbsp;bits
+7. Status: 1 byte – 8 bits
 - Bit 0 – shows if Extended Prediction Orbit (EPO) worked.
 This allows the device to predict where satellites will be in the sky.
 - Bit 1 – shows if the device is charging.
 - Bit 2 and 3 show if there is GPS fix: